An Information-Theoretic Framework for Receiver Quantization in Communication: Discussions on Further Quantization Rules at the Receiver

 \subsection{On Improving Uniform Quantization by Post-Processing}

-In \cite{ZWSL19,GNND}, it has been shown that, the GMI (\ref{ZhangGMI}) given in Proposition 1 can be improved by introducing a post-processing of the channel output as $Y\to\tilde{Y}$, thereby extending the channel $X\to Y$ to $X\to\tilde{Y}$; The GMI is maximized by letting
+In \cite{ZWSL19,GNND}, it has been shown that the GMI (\ref{ZhangGMI}) in Proposition 1 can be improved by introducing a post-processing of the channel output as $Y\to\tilde{Y}$, thereby extending the channel $X\to Y$ to $X\to\tilde{Y}$; The GMI is maximized by letting

 i.e., using a conditional expectation operator as the post-processor, which gives an MMSE estimation of $X$ under the observation $Y$.
-Thus we can infer that the optimized quantizer with equispaced thresholds considered in Sec.
-VII-A is equivalent to a uniform quantizer combined with an MMSE post-processing of its output.
-In fact, for a quantizer with $\ell$-spaced thresholds, the optimal levels have been shown to be \cite{Zhang12}
+Utilizing this result, we may improve a uniform quantizer by changing its levels.
+In fact, the changed levels, denoted by $\{y^{\textrm{c}}_k\}$, can be obtained analytically by its step size $\ell$ as \cite{Zhang12}

 and